vinhdc10998/DNAmPipeline/README.md

 # DNAmPipeline

-_DNAmPipeline_ is a tool for estimating methylation level which is the ratioof intensities between methylated and unmethylated alleles
+_DNAmPipeline_ is a tool for estimating methylation level which is the ratioof intensities between methylated and unmethylated alleles.
+In this project, we use genome assembly GRCh38 to align and other analysis.

 ![pipeline](images/pipeline.png)